[Newsletter - August 2022] New Masters from AMEL 2022, Ongoing Reg for ASPAC AC 2022, and the Magnif

 "NEW MASTERS FROM AMEL 2022"

-The online ASPAC Masterclass for Emerging Leaders (AMEL) for 2023 for science communicators and was held last July 28 and 29.
+The online ASPAC Masterclass for Emerging Leaders (AMEL) 2022 for science communicators and was held last July 28 and 29.
 Everyone experienced a great exchange of ideas and the participants expressed how refreshing and heartwarming it was to be with their colleagues across the network.
 A feedback form has been sent to the participants this week so we can harvest your insights and also suggestions on how we can make our masterclasses even better.

 A very big THANK YOU to our excellent and generous Master Troupers Graham Walker, Patrick Helean, Britt Lewis, Mikee Estorga and Pecier Decierdo (he helped in the program preparations but could not attend the masterclass because of unforeseen circumstances.)
 Shout-out too to our AMEL Tech team from The Mind Museum, Rizza de Claro and Aaron Espinosa.
 The Tech team also sends their most sincere apologies for the tech glitches caused by the power disruptions from the recent earthquake in the Philippines. *